Kathleen Elsey

 Solo Exhibition

 Infused with vibrant colors, the paintings of Santa Barbara Fauvist, Kathleen Elsey, explore interior spaces, figures, still life, beaches and landscapes.
-Working both plein air and in her studio, she paints with a vivified palette and brusque brushwork recalling both Fauvist and Impressionist traditions.
+Working both plein air and in her studio, Kathleen Elsey paints with the vivified palette and brusque brushwork recalling both Fauvist and Impressionist traditions.
 Her solo exhibition at Divine Inspiration Gallery of Fine Art will feature over fifty of her oil and acrylic works on canvas including the premier exhibition of her figurative works.
-The exhibition opens on July 1 and runs through August 28
+The exhibition opens on July 1 and runs through August 28 at Divine Inspiration Gallery of Fine Art in Santa Barbara, California.

 Kathleen Elsey lived in San Francisco and Sonoma, California for over twenty years, as owner of Kathleen Elsey Design Studio Inc. Ten years ago, in 1999, Elsey closed the doors of her design studio in San Francisco to devote her energy to painting, traveling and teaching painting workshops.
 In 2003, she settled in Santa Barbara with her husband, Victor and her dog, Lulu.